yasuflatland-lf/damascus/README.md

 1. After implementing your feature, please add a test as well.
 Spock test is preferable because it's more readable and flexible to add tests later on.
 To add tests, tests are separated by classes, and in a test class, each test should be written each method basis.
 2. Run test locally with ```./gradlew clean test --info``` until your code pass all tests
 3. Send a PR to /development branch.
-According to the status of Travis CI / Appveyor, I may create a feature branch and request you to make it pass the test on Travis CI / Appveyor environment.
+According to the status of Github Action, I may create a feature branch and request you to make it pass the test on Github Action environment.
-4. After all tests pass on Travis CI / Appveyor, will merge into the development branch and release into master at some points according to the impact of the code.
+4. After all tests pass on Github Action, will merge into the development branch and release into master at some points according to the impact of the code.

 ### What does Damascus stand for?
 Damascus is named after "Damascus blade", which is a strong/sharp blade made out from Damascus steel and forged with lost technology.
 Liferay has it's an official development tool, "Blade", so I gave this name in the hope of reinforcement or extension of Blade tool.